Aitana Bonmatí: 2022–23

+2023–24

+Bonmatí retained the attacking midfield role in the 2023–24 season, with captain Alexia Putellas returning but playing more as a striker to best utilise the strengths of the whole team.

+On 4 May 2024, Bonmatí played the entire match as Barcelona won 4–1 against Granada to lift their fifth consecutive league title.
+On 18 May, Barcelona won 8–0 against Real Sociedad to win the Copa de la Reina.
+On 25 May, Bonmatí opened the scoring for Barcelona in a 2–0 victory over Lyon in the Champions League final to secure her and Barcelona's third (and second consecutive) Champions League title; in doing so, Barcelona achieved their second continental treble and first continental quadruple.
+Bonmatí was named MVP of the final and of the tournament as a whole, having six goals and six assists to also be top goal contributor.
+Excelling in other competitions, she was given a perfect 10 rating for the season by Sport, which suggested she was favourite to take more individual titles.

 International career

 Youth

 Bonmatí has played at every junior level of the Spain women's national football team, including the U-17, U-19 and U-20 national teams.

 At 15 years old, Bonmatí was called up as part of Spain's squad for the 2014 UEFA Women's U-17 Euro.
-She scored her first U-17 national team goals with a brace against Germany in a 4–0 group stage win, helping Spain finish first in Group B. From there, Spain advanced past the semifinals after a 2–1 win against England.
+She scored her first U-17 national team goals with a brace against Germany in a 4–0 group stage win, helping Spain finish first in Group B. From there, Spain advanced past the semi-finals after a 2–1 win against England.
 Bonmatí reached the final where she started the match, but ultimately finished runner-up in the tournament as Spain lost to Germany on penalties.
 She registered 398 total minutes in the tournament.

 Months later, she participated in the 2014 FIFA U-17 Women's World Cup where she mostly had a substitute role.
-In the semifinal, Bonmatí was a halftime substitute against Italy, where Spain advanced after defeating them 2–0.
-Bonmatí was substituted on in the 53rd minute of the final, where Spain fell 0–2 to Japan.
+In the semi-final, Bonmatí was a halftime substitute against Italy, where Spain advanced after defeating them 2–0.
+Bonmatí was substituted on in the 53rd minute of the final, where Spain lost 0–2 to Japan.

 Additionally, she was a member of the Spain U-17 squad that won the 2015 UEFA Women's U-17 Euro.
 In the group stage, she registered her first and only goal of the tournament in a 4–0 win against Germany.
-Spain finished first in Group A where they then faced France in the semifinal.
+Spain finished first in Group A where they then faced France in the semi-final.
 She started and played through extra time where the match ended up going to penalties.
 She converted her penalty to end the shootout 4–3 and advance to the final against Switzerland.
 With a 5–2 win in the final, Bonmatí earned her first international title and was subsequently named to the Team of the Tournament for her standout performances throughout the competition.